 A. Yes, a printout of NMED data for the review period for the respective program should be obtained prior to the on-site portion of the IMPEP.

-Q. Does a Potential AP@ classification shown for a specific event on the NMED report mean that a Abnormal Occurrence (AO) event has occurred in the State?
+Q. Does a Potential ”P” classification shown for a specific event on the NMED report mean that a Abnormal Occurrence (AO) event has occurred in the State?

 A. The Agreement States support the NRC in their effort to keep Congress apprised of any significant events that may directly affect public health or safety by providing information to NRC on potential AOs that have occurred in their State.
 Any events identified as potential AOs should be reported to NRC and will show up on the NMED report once they have been reported.
 The Commission makes the final determination of whether or not an AO occurred and all potential AOs are in fact potential until such a determination is made by the Commission.
 As such, a potential classification does not necessarily mean an AO actually occurred.

-Q. Is the Agency=s event notifications (ENs) system received and maintained by the Headquarters Operations Center a potential source of information specific to events?
+Q. Is the Agency’s event notifications (ENs) system received and maintained by the Headquarters Operations Center a potential source of information specific to events?

-A. Yes, the Agency=s EN system is accessible through the NRC=s public website and could be used as a source of information for events for a particular program.
+A. Yes, the Agency’s EN system is accessible through the NRC’s public website and could be used as a source of information for events for a particular program.
 The EN system contains reports of significant events received from Agreement States reported by phone to a Headquarters Operations Officer.
 NMED should be used as the primary means for obtaining incident data for a particular program.
 The NMED report, used in conjunction with the EN system, will provide the greatest amount of event information in preparation for an IMPEP review.

 Appendix C Page 2